-A little further from Ao Po Grand Marina is Yao Noi Island, smaller sister of Yao Yai Island, which together form a natural topographical 'barrier' separating Phuket from Krabi province.
+A little further from Ao Po Grand Marina is Yao Noi Island, smaller sister of Yao Yai Island, which together forms a natural topographical 'barrier' separating Phuket from Krabi province.
 Despite being smaller, Yao Noi Island is the more developed of the two islands with a collection of resorts (including the six-star Six Senses Yao Noi Resort) and restaurants.
 Piers on both coasts allow for easy access, and the island offers an interesting insight into local life, where the main income of local inhabitants comes from fishing.

-As a result, the markets and restaurants have some of the freshest seafood anywhere - and if you're there when they bring in the catch of the day, you will have first pick of the spoils.
-If you need to build up an appetite, or want to work up a sweat, then trek inland and marvel at the remnants of ancient rainforests which include some outstanding examples of giant dipterocarp trees.
+As a result, the markets and restaurants have some of the freshest seafood anywhere - and if you're there when they bring in the catch of the day, you will have the first pick of the spoils.
+If you need to build up an appetite or want to work up a sweat, then trek inland and marvel at the remnants of ancient rainforests which include some outstanding examples of giant dipterocarp trees.

 Kudu Yai Island

 Heading Northeast from Ao Po Grand Marina, and keeping close to the western side of Yao Noi Island, you will arrive at a small group of islands – the Kudu Group, made up of Kudu Yai and Kudu Lek.
 Located less than three minutes off the northern tip of Yao Noi Island, a combined Yao Noi/ Kudu Group trip makes for an interesting itinerary and a very full day out.
-Almost as an anti-dote to Yao Noi Island's extensive onshore facilities, Kudu Yai has none at all – it’s just a small rocky outcrop with the smaller Kudu Lek only metres away.
+Almost as an antidote to Yao Noi Island's extensive onshore facilities, Kudu Yai has none at all – it’s just a small rocky outcrop with the smaller Kudu Lek only metres away.

 Both are covered in lush green jungle, and the bay on the southern tip of Kudu Yai can be explored by tender.
 For the adventurous, head ashore and scout around the island's interior with its beautiful lake.
 Alternatively, you can safely explore the nooks and crannies of the island's coastline by kayak.